 Note that is not is a single operator, not two separate operators (is and not).
 The is not operator is used to test for inequality of object identity, and it’s the opposite of the is operator, which tests for equality of object identity.

-Example of is not operator
+Example of is not identity operator in Python

 Code Implementation